caprinux/caprinux.github.io/lawofpwn/innerworkings1/howdoescprogwork.md

 When it find `puts`, it will then import the function from the library into the binary.

 Hence when this `puts()` is now called, it returns to LIBC and then executes whatever instructions is in the `LIBC puts()`.

+Hence,

+> The term "libc" is commonly used as a shorthand for the "standard C library", a library of standard functions that can be used by all C programs.

 <br>